elsampsa/valkka-live/docs/_build/html/_sources/modules.rst.txt

     valkka-bionic-install

-to install all dependencies for all the examples (excluding Yolo object detection)
+to install dependencies of the machine vision modules (excluding Yolo object detection)

 Movement Detector
 -----------------